Space industry funding in India falls 55% in 2024, data show

-BENGALURU : Funding in India’s space sector, a key part of the country’s ambitions to become a global superpower, plummeted by 55 per cent in 2024 to $59.1 million from $130.2 million the previous year, according to data from market intelligence platform Tracxn.
+BENGALURU: Funding in India’s space sector, a key part of the country’s ambitions to become a global superpower, plummeted by 55 per cent in 2024 to US$59.1 million from US$130.2 million the previous year, according to data from market intelligence platform Tracxn.

 The drop, which came amid a global 20 per cent decline in space sector investment, marks the first fall in at least five years.
-Globally, space companies raised about $28 billion over the last five years, while their Indian counterparts secured approximately $354 million in the same period, Tracxn data showed.
+Globally, space companies raised about US$28 billion over the last five years, while their Indian counterparts secured approximately US$354 million in the same period, Tracxn data showed.

 Industry participants said they expected to see a pickup in funding in 2025.